Why your team's data isn't landing with stakeholders

 What changes when teams learn to communicate strategically

 The Data Storyteller's Handbook covers the frameworks that underpin strategic data communication, including how to ground your work in business context before you begin.
-If your team is ready to develop these skills in a structured way, the Rogue Penguin workshops are designed to make that shift happen.
+If your team is ready to develop these skills in a structured way, Rogue Penguin workshops are designed to make that shift happen.

 Kat Greenbrook is a data storytelling consultant, author, and workshop facilitator based in Wellington, New Zealand.
 She is the founder of Rogue Penguin and the author of The Data Storyteller's Handbook.